 “Dear Snow White, you are safe.
 You are with me.”

-In Polly Peterson’s poem “The Prince to Snow White” the prince responds to her upon her awakening when she questions whether he loves her only for her beauty, “Did you think that I found you by chance, Maiden?
+“Did you think that I found you by chance, Maiden?
 Did you believe I was drawn to your crystal casket, like a hummingbird to its nectar, by the allure of ruby lips, the gaze of azure eyes? … You are beautiful, sublime, yet not so lovely as our daughter will be: your mother’s daughter’s child — her immortality.”

 As for the prince, I too believe in love at first sight for I know it’s true: love is something felt deep within us and sometimes we just know.
 To see someone’s inner beauty is also, often, as if written on the gentleness of their face, the kindness of their movements.
 And we just know.
 The heart knows, always.

 The world moves for love.
 It kneels before it in awe.
-Then, now, always.

 Illustration by Trina Schart Hyman

-And so it is.
+And so, it is.
 Warm blood against white snow.
 Life, and we, renew again.
 Spring always follows winter.
 The sun is rebellious, especially across the surfaces of ice.
 And we deepen into a drop containing all of our intimacies; water nourishes the soil of our soul, and we wake, anew, each time.

 What Snow White knows is that our heart will lead us no matter the harshness of terrain.
-That truth and love are eternal, immortal.
-That we need grace, compassion and forgiveness.
-Again, and again, and again.
-That every day is a new opportunity to write our story on a blank canvas.
+She knows that truth and love are eternal, immortal.
+She knows that we need grace, compassion and forgiveness.
+Again, and again, and again, and then all again thereafter.

 And perhaps more than anything, Snow White knows that we need to honour our heart’s tears, as well as our deep longing for a world where we truly feel a belonging.